lalelisealstad/mybook-dashboard/README.md

 - improve speed using client side callbacks
 - store data in google cloud
 - store inputted data in google cloud.
+- warning for user when max capasity in Google books api quota is reached
+- loading bar with percentage when uploading books with estimate of time left.

 ## What to read next section: